-If a student intends to submit evidence but has not provided that evidence at the time of submitting the appeal, the time between submission of the appeal and receipt of the evidence will not be counted towards the 90-day resolution time.
+If a student intends to submit evidence but has not provided that evidence at the time of submitting the appeal, the time between submission of the appeal and receipt of the evidence will not be counted towards either the 42-day timeframe for a triage decision, or the 90-day resolution time.

-In some cases it is necessary to exceed the 90-day resolution time.
-If an appeal at Review Stage is referred back to the Formal Stage for further consideration, this is likely to result in a longer resolution time overall.
+In some cases it is necessary to exceed the 42-day Formal Stage Triage deadline, or the 90-day resolution time.
 Other occasions where it may be necessary to extend the 90-day resolution time include (but are not limited to) cases where: a full hearing is called (see Section 8 above); a complaint is being considered simultaneously and it is judged necessary to await the outcome of the complaint before resolving the appeal; procedural reasons prevent resolution of the case, for example, if Special Cases Committee members who have not had previous involvement in considering the case are not immediately available.
-The full process may also take longer than 90 calendar days to resolve where the appeal is submitted around the Christmas period when the University is closed, or at particularly busy times of year for the Special Cases Committee.
+The Triage process and/or the full appeal process may also take longer than 42 calendar days/90 calendar days to resolve where the appeal is submitted around the Christmas period when the University is closed, or at particularly busy times of year for the Special Cases Committee.